 Let’s not pull an Equifax and wait until months later to tell your customers/clients.
 Notify your clients, team, and contractors ASAP.
 Let them know about your security issues and what steps they may need to take to protect themselves (reset passwords, close accounts).
 You want to keep your data safe but if you have access to SSN/Employee IDs, credit cards, and contact info, you should also let them know what’s going on.

 Things happen.
-Things get hacked or get stolen.
-You want to prepare for the worst-case scenarios so make sure you take the time out of the day or on your next break so your business can keep going + growing without a major hitch.
+Things get hacked or stolen.
+You want to prepare for the worst-case scenarios so make sure you take the time out of the day or on your next break so your business can keep going + growing with no problems.